nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * First go up through the first screen, then go right.
 Be careful because the dogs will chase you here.
 Head down the lavafall, then through the mini cave to the exit at the top of the screen.
 Now head up one more screen to the room with the fire dragon.

-  * Menu
+  * Menu - Equip and Use Elements
-    * Lynx
-      * Replace Pendragon's Sigil with Dragoon Gauntlet
+    * Lynx - Replace Pendragon's Sigil with Dragoon Gauntlet
     * Heal and Remove Status Effects with Consumables
   * Talk to the Fire Dragon to start the battle.